evancurry21/ilas/README.md

 ## Backup Strategy

-This project uses a dual backup approach:
+This project uses a comprehensive backup approach following Drupal best practices:

 ### 1. Git Version Control
 - All code changes are tracked in this repository